its-not-rocket-science/hydralog-lang/docs/spec.md

 ### 5. CLI Integration
 The entire pipeline is wrapped in a command-line interface (`hydralogc`) that allows users to invoke individual stages or full compilation/deployment flows.

+---

+## What's Been Implemented

+- 🚧 Digital IR infrastructure and backend codegen (next phase)
+- 🔍 Semantic analysis planning and AST refactoring roadmap

+- 🧠 Language spec and analog instruction abstraction
+- 🧾 CLI interface (`hydralogc`) with tokenize, parse, compile, deploy
+- 🛠 Analog IR builder and SPICE backend generator
+- 🧪 Unit tests for core components with `pytest`
+- ✅ GitHub Actions CI pipeline scaffold
+- 🧰 Package structure with `setup.py` and proper `__init__.py` modules
+- 📊 Code coverage enabled with `pytest-cov`

-This modular structure enables experimentation, modular replacement of parts, and future support for additional analog or digital backends.
+This modular structure enables experimentation, automated testing, and future support for additional backends or analog compute models.